 Once you choose which airline and aircraft you are flying on then check the seating configuration map in detail to decide which are your preferred seats.
 For example, you may want to sit in a smaller cabin – say the upper deck of a Boeing 747.

 Most airlines allow business class passengers to assign a seat at the time of booking.
-Air New Zealand, Emirates, Lufthansa, Singapore Airlines, Virgin Atlantic offer this free of charge.
-British Airways on the other hand charges £60 for an advanced Club World seat assignment (free for BA Gold members).
+The likes of Air New Zealand, Emirates, Lufthansa, SAS, Singapore Airlines, Turkish Airlines, Virgin Atlantic offer this free of charge.
+British Airways on the other hand charges a hefty £60 for an advanced Club World seat assignment (free for BA Gold members).